famt/cloud_development_ufc/caos/Get_Started.md

 * (Optional – Contextual Data) MongoDB (https://www.mongodb.com/download-center) (version: 3.0)

 ## Initial Configurations
-After installing the dependencies, configure the postgre.
+After installing the dependencies, configure the PostgreSQL.
 By default, the user and password must be “postgres“.
 Create a database named "caos".

 * Put the program "adb" in the system path.
 The "adb" should be found in the following path:
 /<installation_location>/android-sdk/platform-tools